rid-principles/bDudekCybersecurity.github.io/README.md

 ![compSciMVPic](https://github.com/rid-principles/bDudekCybersecurity.github.io/blob/main/Screenshot%202024-11-17%2010.20.25%20PM.png)

 Wednesday, Nov.
 13th
-I started changing my script to include read commands in the first part to ask the user if they wanted to
+I started changing my script to include read commands in the first part to ask the user if they want to see the report log and take a look at what is there before running the second part of the script.
+The idea is to make it as user friendly as possible and I might even inlcude an option for the user to clear the flaggedList of maybe even save it.
+However, I am not sure how practical saving it as another file would be for my purposes (35 min)

+I am learning how to prompt the user for an answer in a specific format so the script does not end on the user side because the user types "Yes" or "y" instead of "yes" (10 min).

 ![compSciMVPic](https://github.com/rid-principles/bDudekCybersecurity.github.io/blob/main/Screenshot%202024-11-18%207.42.18%20AM.png)